yy-tromb/yy-battery-notifier-rs/README.md

 > This application is now for ***windows 10,11 only***.
 This is because of using WinRT API( Windows.Devices.Power.Battery, Windows.System.Power.PowerManager ) and [the Rust's platform support](https://doc.rust-lang.org/beta/rustc/platform-support.html).

 > [!IMPORTANT]
 > The notification API of WinRT require Application User Model ID.
-If you install with WIX installer, Application User Model ID is set in Windows Registry and This app can toast.
+If you install with MSI installer, Application User Model ID is set in Windows Registry and This app can toast.

 ## Installation